 We have been used to focusing on our physical health mainly because we think of mental health as only for someone who is mentally ill, but in reality our emotions and our mental state as a whole must be given priority, as our daily living mostly depends on our decision-making abilities and how we deal with stress and everyday challenges.
 Being mentally healthy doesn’t only mean that we are void of mental illnesses, but that we are confident in ourselves, we are capable of balancing work and play, and we are committed to fulfilling our short and long term goals.
 Here are some life-changing techniques that we must learn to boost and improve our mental health.

 - Be socially active.
 Boosting one’s self-confidence and versatility would need you to have social connections inside and outside of your circle.
 This encourages you to improve your communication skills, sharpen your mind, and develop new relationships.
-You can start with meeting old friends for coffee or just for chats.
+You can start by meeting old friends for coffee or just for chats.
 Perhaps you can accompany a family member to a party and meet new acquaintances.
 Join clubs and small groups in your community and get the chance to know people with the same interests as you do.
 Learning new things from others gives you a fresh perspective on life, which helps in improving your mental health.

 - Being physically active is vital to our mental health.
 When we are regularly active, there is also a regular flow of oxygen throughout our body, normalizing our circulation and the different systems of our body, including the brain.
 This provides us with the energy and a keen sense of awareness that we need to tackle our daily challenges.
 Additionally, when we exercise we also feel good about ourselves and this affects our mood substantially.
 It also reduces tension and anxiety levels and improves sleep.